 In November 2018, Magento 2.3.0 update quietly introduced integration with message queue management tool RabbitMQ.
 The new feature opened powerful optimization options for both Magento 2 Commerce and Open Source editions.

-Magento 2 is designed to handle the stress of thousands of high load network operations that take a lot of server time and effort: synchronization with third-party services, checkout and credit card transactions, email campaigns, and other high load tasks.
+Both editions are designed to handle the stress of thousands of high-load network operations that take a lot of server time and effort: synchronization with Magento third-party services and CRMs, checkout and credit card transactions, email campaigns, and other high load tasks.
 All these operations require a tremendous effort from the backend of your store.

 It’s especially challenging during peak hours.
 Imagine you need to process hundreds of requests at any given time but your server can’t handle them all because it’s executing a separate long-term process that should actually be in the background.
 A single lost request is the money you failed to earn.
 All this effort, lost.